Controllability and ergodicity of 3D primitive equations driven by a finite-dimensional force: Introduction

 \subsubsection{Acknowledgement}

-The authors thank Sergei Kuksin, Madalina Petcu, and Armen Shirikyan for discussions.
+The authors thank the reviewers for their valuable suggestions.~They also thank Sergei Kuksin, Madalina Petcu, and Armen Shirikyan for discussions.
 PG would like to thank the China Scholarship Council (No.~201806625036) for the financial support and the CNRS and IMJ, Universit\'e Paris Diderot-Paris~7 for the hospitality during his visit from December 2018 to November 2019.
 The~research of VN was supported by the ANR through the grant NONSTOPS ANR-17-CE40-0006-02 and by the CNRS through the PICS grant {\it Fluctuation theorems in stochastic~systems}.